vacuumlabs/adalite/README.md

 # AdaLite wallet
+A very simple Cardano wallet written entirely in JS.

-# Few disclaimers before we start
+# Some disclaimers before we start
-AdaLite is not created by Cardano Foundation.
-The official Cardano team did not review this code and is not responsible for any damage it may cause you.
-The AdaLite project is in alpha stage and should be used for penny-transactions only.
+AdaLite is not created by Cardano Foundation, Emurgo, or IOHK.
+The official Cardano team has not reviewed this code and is not responsible for any damage it may cause you.
+The AdaLite project is at an alpha stage of development and should only be used for penny-transactions.
 We appreciate feedback, especially review of the crypto-related code.

-A very simple Cardano wallet made entirely in js.
-The project is in alpha version.
-Currently, you should use it with penny transactions only.

-## Why this
+## Why we are building this

-Official Cardano wallet is quite heavy-weight.
-It runs full node (this means: long syncing) and downloads >500MB JavaScript dependencies (this means: not very secure).
-AdaLite solves this - it's really lite (< 3000 Lines of code) thus auditable.
-Since it doesn't run a full node it's also fast.
-No syncing with other nodes is necessary; recovery of your wallet from mnemonic takes only a few seconds.
+The [official Cardano wallet](https://github.com/input-output-hk/daedalus) from IOHK runs a full node and takes a long time to sync the blockchain.
+It's also very big and downloads >500MB of JavaScript dependencies (which can create a large attack surface and requires a lot of auditing).
+AdaLite is much smaller (< 3000 Lines of code) and is thus much easier to audit.
+Since it doesn't run a full node or require to sync the entire blockchain it's also very fast.
+Recovering your wallet from the mnemonic only takes a few seconds.

 ## Validate the source

-Currently, there is no hardware wallet integration (though we plan doing this).
-If you want to be sure the webpage really runs the correct code, you can verify its integrity:
+There's no hardware wallet integration yet, but we're currently working on it.
+If you want, you can verify the integrity of the code running in your browser, you can:

 - checkout the latest version (currently 1.0.0)
 - build the project